In honor of Martin Luther King Jr. Day, I hope you enjoy these historically relevant songs.

-What songs have transformed from meh to favorites for you?
+What other songs would you include in a tribute to Dr. Martin Luther King, Jr.?
 Leave a comment here or send me a tweet.